Yiiipu/SimplePDF/README.md

 4. To enable the chatting with PDF function, you need to set up a local server following the guide from [this repo](https://github.com/bhaskatripathi/pdfGPT).
 It is the well-known pdfGPT.
 In short, you download the files in that repo with all the dependencies, and run "lc-serve deploy local api" in termminal to start the local server.
 For M1 mac, please use Conda.
 5. Simply type your question in the text field and hit send!

+Note: If you want to use gpt-3.5-turbo for lower token price and better performance, replace the api.py in pdfGPT with [this file](api.py).

 ## Updating
 This is the first working version.
 Please feel free to request new features or bug fixes.